Steklov isospectrality of conformal metrics: Introduction

 In this work, we establish similar boundary determination results for the Steklov spectrum.
-In particular, combining the boundary determination mentioned above, the use of wave trace invariants and the injectivity of the X-ray transform, we show that the Steklov spectrum determines the jet of the metric at any point $p\in\partial M$ in boundary normal coordinates.
-Note that we are working here in dimension $n\geqslant 3$, the case of dimension $2$ is specific due to the well-known conformal invariance (see \textbf{Remark \ref{Rk III.9}}) ; we will simply observe that the Steklov inverse spectral problem considered in this paper then reduces to showing that two conformal and isospectral metrics coincide at the boundary which, in the non-linear case, is a priori as difficult (and not true in general) as in higher dimensions.
-This point is actually the most troublesome one in the boundary determination, since wave invariants provide no useful information and then, as mentioned above, we are only able to obtain results under much more restrictive geometric assumptions by using more global spectral invariants, in this case the volume of the boundary. (see Appendix \ref{App A})
+In particular, combining the boundary determination mentioned above, the use of wave trace invariants and the injectivity of the X-ray transform, we show that, under natural assumptions on the geodesic flow of $\restriction{g}{\partial M}$, the Steklov spectrum determines all normal covariant derivatives at the boundary of the metric $g$ within a fixed conformal class.
+Note that we are working here in dimension $n\geqslant 3$, the case of dimension $2$ is specific due to the well-known conformal invariance (see \textbf{Remark \ref{Rk III.9}}) ; we will simply observe that the Steklov inverse problem considered in this paper then reduces to showing that two conformal and isospectral metrics coincide at the boundary which, in the non-linear case, is a priori as difficult (and not true in general) as in higher dimensions.
+This point is actually the most troublesome one in the boundary determination, since wave invariants provide no useful information and then, as mentioned above, we are only able to obtain results under much more restrictive geometric assumptions by using more global spectral invariants, in this case the volume of the boundary (see Appendix \ref{App A}).